 Skiers heading to Stuben pass this way and can take the Schindlergrat chairlift and red 14 or the Arlenmähder chairlift along from St Christoph before heading down blue 17 and under the bridge.
 This route offers the surreal experience of skiing alongside the heavily used road route over the Arlberg pass.

 The valley on the other side of the ridge offers glorious sunny red runs, with the Albonagrat chairlift accessing some superb off-piste descents to the village below (now no longer marked on the piste map).
 Visitors unfamiliar with the area and with high mountain conditions should hire a qualified local guide as these routes can be avalanche-prone.

 The cold conditions on the other side normally keep the snow in good condition on the cruising runs down to Alpe Rauz and the way back to St Anton.
 The modern Valfagehr chairlift provides some spectacular views of the runs up to the left at the top of the Valluga cable car and the Schindlergrat chairlift.

 Those wishing to avoid the higher ski routes take the often-crowded blue route down the Steissbach valley.
 Lifts return to the Galzig or the Gampen.
-Those looking to head back to the resort run the gauntlet past the distractions created by the après-ski bars on the homeward piste.
+Those looking to head back to the resort run the gauntlet past the distractions created by the apres ski scene at bars such as the renowned Krazy Kanguruh on the homeward piste.

 The tour of St Anton has another stop to make on the often ignored Rendl area.
 A new cable car from the western end of St Anton has replaced the old and bizarre combination of a short walk, baby drags and a moving carpet that used to exist.